NURHI Phase 1 (2009 – 2015)

-LPAY integrates a deliberate and innovative focus on adolescents and youth (aged 15-24) into the NURHI 2 strategic approach in order to respond to the unique needs of that segment of the population and increase their demand for reproductive health information and services.
-The LPAY Strategy addresses current challenges facing young people’s access to family planning, proactively considering the impact of interventions on young people, and tailoring them to have a deeper impact and wider spread among youth in Kaduna, Lagos and Oyo.
-These interventions are designed to be scale-able to other states, including those supported by TCI Nigeria hub.
+The LPAY Strategy addressed challenges faced by young people when trying to access reproductive health services including contraception, proactively considered the impact of interventions on young people, and tailored interventions to have a deeper impact and wider spread among youth in Kaduna, Lagos and Oyo.
+Interventions were designed to be scalable to other states, including those supported by the The Challenge Initiative (TCI) Nigeria hub.

 Meaningful Youth Engagement

-This shares the NURHI 2 experience in meaningfully engaging young people throughout the project life cycle (research, project design, implementation, monitoring and evaluation) to layer on their unique life planning needs.
-These includes engaging young people during formative research and strategy design, providing them with meaningful roles as well as mentorship.
-This youth led, driven and focused integrated interventions, address current challenges facing young people’s access to family planning by increasing demand for reproductive health knowledge and services among young people ages 15 - 24 years in Kaduna, Lagos, and Oyo States.
-It is a guide for the government at all levels and other stakeholders to ensure seamless meaningful youth engagement.
+NURHI 2 engaged young people throughout the project life cycle (research, project design, implementation, monitoring and evaluation) to layer on their unique life planning needs.
+These included engaging young people during formative research and strategy design, providing them with meaningful roles as well as mentorship.
+This youth-led and focused integrated intervention addressed challenges facing young people’s access to contraception while increasing demand for reproductive health knowledge and services among young people.
+This approach serves as a guide for the government and stakeholders at all levels to ensure meaningful youth engagement.